- Practice overview

 Examples of Tom’s banking & finance work

-- Updating a finance house’s standard terms and conditions for a suite of contracts (both regulated and unregulated)
+- Updated a finance house’s standard terms and conditions for a suite of contracts (both regulated and unregulated).

-- Assisting a finance house in the drafting of documentation for its consumer lending division
+- Assisted a finance house in drafting documentation for its consumer lending division.

-- Acting for a bank against a borrower alleging that his loan was unenforceable on the basis of various alleged breaches of the Consumer Credit Act and associated regulations.
+- Acted for a bank against a borrower alleging unenforceability of a loan due to alleged breaches of the Consumer Credit Act and associated regulations.

-- Advising a finance house on its claim against a third party who bought a vehicle from its lessee without the finance house’s consent.
+- Advised a finance house on a claim against a third party who bought a vehicle from its lessee without consent.

-- Acting for a bank in a multi-party High Court mortgage dispute involving issues of undue influence and constructive notice.
+- Acted for a bank in a multi-party High Court mortgage dispute involving undue influence and constructive notice.

 - Civil fraud & asset tracing